-But as we started eating more healthily, it seemed just so wrong to drown our CSA vegetables in a mix of completely artificial ingredients.
+But as we started eating more healthily back in 2011, it seemed just so wrong to drown our CSA vegetables in a mix of completely artificial ingredients.

-Homemade ranch it was.
-And seriously, it’s so easy to make (and doesn’t have any weird or expensive ingredients, which is a huge annoyance to me in most ranch dressings).
-I throw everything in an empty yogurt canister, blend the whole thing with my immersion blender and pour it into a glass jar.
-I don’t even bother measuring at this point, because I’ve made it so many times.
+And seriously, homemade ranch is so easy to make (and doesn’t have any weird or expensive ingredients, which is a huge annoyance to me in most ranch dressings).

 The unfortunate side effect of making your own ranch dressing is that, after a while, the Hidden Valley variety of Ranch will taste like it’s made out entirely out of plastic and chemicals.
 I can’t even think about it anymore.

 It’s really embarrassing how much I love this ranch dressing.
 In fact, the other night I was eating some Triscuits dipped in ranch and Bart said to me, “Is the ranch really necessary?”

 I couldn’t quite bring myself to tell him that a better question might have been, “Are the TRISCUITS really necessary?”

 If you liked this recipe for homemade ranch dressing, you might also like these recipes:

 - Candied Nut Spinach Salad with Strawberry Balsamic Dressing

 Homemade Ranch Dressing